Publication Date: Jan 21, 2020

 Trim Size (H x W): 5.5 x 8.25

-Otto Ullman, a Jewish boy, was sent from Austria to Sweden right before the outbreak of World War II.
-There he became best friends with Ingvar Kamprad, who would grow up to become the founder of IKEA.
-Despite the huge Swedish resistance to Jews, the thirteen-year-old Otto was granted permission to enter Sweden–all in accordance with the Swedish archbishop’s secret plan to save Jews on condition that they converted to Christianity.
-Otto found work as a farmhand at the Kamprad family’s farm Elmtaryd in Agunnaryd in the province of Småland.
-Ingvar and Otto became very close friends.
-But at the same time, Ingvar Kamprad was actively engaged in Nazi organizations and a great supporter of the fascist Per Engdahl.
-Otto’s parents were trapped in Vienna, and the last letters he received were sent from Theresienstadt.
+Otto Ullmann, a Jewish boy, was sent from Austria to Sweden right before the outbreak of World War II.
+Despite the huge Swedish resistance to Jewish refugees, thirteen-year-old Otto was granted permission to enter the country—all in accordance with the Swedish archbishop’s secret plan to save Jews on condition that they convert to Christianity.
+Otto found work at the Kamprad family’s farm in the province of Småland and there became close friends with Ingvar Kamprad, who would grow up to be the founder of IKEA.
+At the same time, however, Ingvar was actively engaged in Nazi organizations and a great supporter of the fascist Per Engdahl.
+Meanwhile, Otto’s parents remained trapped in Vienna, and the last letters he received were sent from Theresienstadt.

 Excerpt from And in the Vienna Woods the Trees Remain

 Vienna February 5, 1939